Frequently asked questions about subscriptions

 A: No, it is not.

 Q: Is this a recurring subscription?

-A: Yes, you will be billed annually unless you choose not to renew.
+A: Yes, it can be.
+You have the choice to make it recurring when you sign up for a subscription.
+You will be then be billed annually, unless you choose not to renew.

 Q: I like you a lot and would love to contribute more.
 Is this possible?